skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

-Then this is how we could write it.
+Then this is how we could write it:

 ~~~
 query getFewPosts($postCount: Int!) {